hi5/TF/readme.md

 ## How to "install" / use

-You can either place TF.ahk in your LIB directory (see [http://www.autohotkey.com/docs/Functions.htm#lib](http://www.autohotkey.com/docs/Functions.htm#lib)) or use #include (see [http://www.autohotkey.com/docs/commands/_Include.htm](http://www.autohotkey.com/docs/commands/_Include.htm))
+You can either place TF.ahk in your LIB directory (see [http://ahkscript.org/docs/Functions.htm#lib](http://ahkscript.org/docs/Functions.htm#lib)) or use #include (see [http://ahkscript.org/docs/commands/_Include.htm](http://ahkscript.org/docs/commands/_Include.htm))

 You can find examples of most functions in the "example script" here [http://www.autohotkey.com/forum/viewtopic.php?p=280363#280363](http://www.autohotkey.com/forum/viewtopic.php?p=280363#280363)

-**Note:** Because most of these functions operate on a line by line basis they WILL be slower than if you write your own functions or script which could operate on an entire file or variable at once.
+**Note:** Because most of these functions operate on a line by line basis they WILL be slower compared to a function or script which could operate on an entire file or variable at once.
 Keep this in mind if you need to process many files/variables or very large files/variables in case speed is an issue.

 ## Quick intro to Parameters